Best Triathlon Watch 2019

 What is best for YOU depends on your needs and budget.
 You’re an individual, not a number.
 Right?

 All I would say, regarding whatever you end up buying, is: make sure that what you buy has Heart Rate and GPS recording abilities – simple !
 The point of saying this is to exclude smartphone apps and basic watches which are NOT realistic alternatives.

-Even when those uber-basic points are addressed you may go on to further complicate matters for yourself by including a list of features you will like – such as smartphone notification display, 24×7 activity tracking and 3rd party positional tracking of you.
+Even when those uber-basic points are addressed you may go on to further complicate matters for yourself by including a list of features you will like – such as smartphone notifications, contactless payments, music, 24×7 activity tracking and 3rd party tracking of you.
 Maybe you want outdoorsy-features or mapping-features?
 Or to support sports other than triathlon?
 Adding some of those non-core, non-tri features to your wish list will probably help you narrow down your list.

 I have chatted to a few elite triathletes and lots of very good ones.
 You’ll be very disappointed to learn that many don’t wear the watches you’ll be thinking of buying unless doing photo shoots or appeasing sponsors.
-Most of them don’t have as much money as you to spend on kit!
+Most of them don’t have as much money as you to spend on kit and, in any case, are racing head-to-head rather than effectively time-trialling!
 You’ll also be disappointed to find that when you go swimming with your tri/masters club that there is almost an inverse correlation between cost of sports watch worn by the swimmer and the speed of swimmer!
 Think about it.